LetsUnlockiPhone/Servo/README.md

 Introduction
 ============

 Servo is a service management system for Authorised Apple Service Providers.
 It allows you to run your entire service business from within the same interface.
-Originally written in 2012 it is being used by service providers both large and small all around Europe.
+Originally created in 2012 it is being used by service providers both large and small all around Europe.

 Main features include:

+- Flexible workflow management (create separate queues for different types of work, customize statuses and time limits per queue)
 - Complete integration with GSX (do warranty and part lookups, create and edit repairs, stocking orders, part returns, etc)
-- Flexible workflow management (create separate queues for different types of work, customize statuses and time limits per queue)
 - A rich set of communication tools (two-way email support, SMS sending, GSX escalations, attachment support)
-- Inventory management (product categories, stocking per location)
+- Inventory management (product categories, stocking per location, bracketed markup)
 - Robust customer database (hierarchical customer data, custom fields)
 - Fast search
-- Statistics
+- Statistics and reporting
+- Rule-based automation
 - Dedicated check-in interface for customers and POS staff
 - API for integration with external systems
+- It's not FileMaker Pro

 System Requirements